First Hand Accounts of the 151e R.I.

 The regiment is on rest in Vitry-le-François (about 40 km due west of Bar-le-Duc) when it is ordered to Verdun, roughly 65 km away.

-After a long forced march through under snow squalls and rain showers, through freezing temperatures and muddy roads, the regiment arrived at Verdun around 3:00 am on February 26.
+After a long forced march through snow squalls and rain showers, freezing temperatures and struggling over muddy roads, the regiment arrived at Verdun on the night of March 9.
 It is to relieve the severely battered 39th D.I.
 General Deville (commader of the 42nd D.I.) holds a meeting with all the officers of the 151st at the town hall.
 In a broken, ill-tempered voice, Deville addressed the exhausted yet composed crowd in grim terms:

 With that, General Deville departed, leaving his audience in a chilled silence.
-A short while later, with the regiment assembled, the men departed Verdun with the thundering of canons all around.
-As the column passes through the ruins, the glow of fires light the way in the consuming darkness.
-In his almsot peotic style, Jubert records the scene:
+A short while later, with the regiment assembled, the men departed Verdun as canons thundered all around.
+As the column passes through the ruins, the glow of fires lights the way through the darkness.
+Jubert records the scene:

-"We've crossed the Meuse -- broad, noisy, sinister -- its moving, bloody mirror running by the last blazes...This procession of shadows departing from the ruins of the dead town, this silent army of spectres marching toward the canons, had a Dantesque grandeur."
+"We've crossed the Meuse -- broad, noisy, sinister -- its moving, bloody mirror flowing by the last blazes...This procession of shadows departing from the ruins of the ghost town, this silent army of spectres marching toward the canons, had a Dantesque grandeur."

-The regiment sees their first shell burst when they reach Fort Belleville.
-At the same time, snow began to fall again.
-3 km further on, From the Belleville Heights, Jubert can see the neighboring villages of Bras and Charny in front, and to the east, Fleury.
+The regiment encounters their first shell burst when they reach Fort Belleville.
+At this time, snow began to fall again.
+3 km further on, from the Belleville Heights, Jubert can see the neighboring villages of Bras and Charny in front, and to the east, Fleury.
 A blanket of snow covered the ground and shone pink in the night, reflecting the flickering glow of the bombardments, the blazing fires and the descending flares.
-Jubert's company (11th) is held in reserve on the Côte Froid-Terre ("Froid-Terre Hill") as other elements of the regiment are sent forward to the first lines in Bois Nawé ("Nawé Wood") and the lower slopes of the Haudraumont Heights [Carrières d'Haudraumont or "Haudraumont Quarries"], behind the Bras-Douaumont Road (about 2 km due north).
+Jubert's company (11th) is held in reserve on the Côte Froide-Terre ("Froide-Terre Hill") as other elements of the regiment are sent forward to the first lines in Bois Nawé ("Nawé Wood") and the lower slopes of the Haudraumont Heights [Carrières d'Haudraumont or "Haudraumont Quarries"], behind the Bras-Douaumont Road (about 2 km due north).
 The Germans occupied the crest of Haudraumont Heights.

-Jubert takes up a shelter made of sticks with some shovelfuls of earth thrown on top and a tent-canvas for a door.
+Jubert takes up a shelter made of sticks, with a few shovelfuls of earth thrown on top and a tent-canvas for a door.
 Falling asleep for several hours, he was rudely awoken by three 150s which landed only 15 meters away.
 Jubert reasoned that since both daylight and rain pass through with ease, shrapnel shouldn't have any trouble either.
 For several days, their positions remain under fire.

-"These daily bombardments had served as a lesson.
+"These daily bombardments served as a lesson.
 We were under the eyes of the airplanes.
 The hawk, after spotting us, throws down a thunderbolt.
-We learned to ide ourselves out of view...security became the law of the land.
-The blood of the victims, that continued to spread further each day, wrote this lesson out on the soil.
+We learned to hide ourselves out of view...security became the law of the land.
+The blood of the victims, which continued to spread further each day, wrote this lesson out on the soil.
 Hurry!
 Carelessness and laziness had taken the form of suffering and death all too frequently..."

-On one day, Jubert and his men watched, fascinated, as a French observation balloon (referred to as a "sausage") snapped its tether and drifted helplessly toward the German lines.
-Two German planes appeared on an intercept course, followed by two French ones going out to engage them.
-The men observe breathlessly as the balloon pilot, appearing as a black dot, leaps from the pilot box and falls.
-A few moments later, they see a parachute open and the unfortunate man slowly descends through a hail of bullets.
-The balloonist then dispersed his papers into the air and tossed his camera away.
-Just then, the wind shifts directions and begins blowing the man back toward French lines.
+On one day, Jubert and his men watched, fascinated, as a French observation balloon (or "sausage" as they were referred to) snapped its tether and drifted helplessly toward the German lines.
+Two German planes appeared on an intercept course, followed by two French ones heading out to engage them.
+The men observe breathlessly as the balloon pilot, appearing as a black dot, leapt from the pilot box and plummets.
+A few moments later, they see a parachute open and the balloonist slowly descends through a hail of German bullets.
+Adroitly, he then disperses his papers into the air and tosses his camera away.
+Just then, the wind shifted directions and began to blow the man back toward French lines.
 Jubert and his men erupt in applause as the balloonist had seemingly beaten fate.
-Reflecting on the jesting some of his men made at the expense of the balloonist in his moment of peril, Jubert remarked:
+Listening to the jesting of some of his men at the expense of the balloonist in his moment of peril, Jubert noted:

 "The soldier is without pity.
 Himself a victim of misfortune, he keeps on laughing, and the misfortune of others distracts him momentarily from his own."

-The days on the Froid-Terre Hill were difficult.
-During the daylight hours, the men were forced to keep out of sight for their own safety and toiled in the saps.
+The days on the Côte Froide-Terre were difficult.
+During the daylight hours, the men were forced to keep out of sight for their own safety and toiled away in their meager holes scraped into the trench walls.
 At night, they carried out munitions and resupply fatigues to and from the first lines.
 In such a life, sleep came infrequently and fragmented.
 The fatigues at night took place along supply routes that were often shelled.
 In the confusing darkness, over the devastated ground, the parties often became lost and overshot the French advance posts.

-"For 3 km all around, a distinct zone rose up, where flares, spotlights, canon flashes, the flickering flames of fires, put on their show in the distant setting of a glowing fog.
+"For 3 km all around, a distinct zone arose, where flares, spotlights, canon flashes, the flickering flames of fires, put on their show in the distant setting of a glowing fog.

-'The vestibule of Hell,' says La Ferrière.
+'The vestibule of Hell,' La Ferrière calls it.
 It truly was that, a luminosity from beyond, a working of Dante, a vision of fantasy on a field of death.

 "

-Jubert lead several fatigues himself between the first and reserve lines.
-At one spot, an Austrian 88 fired at regular intervals: 3 shells in three minutes.
-The space needed to covered in a single rush.
-The task was more difficult than might be imagined.
+Jubert lead several fatigues between the first and reserve lines.
+At one particular spot, an Austrian 88 fired at regular intervals: 3 shells in three minutes.
+The space needed to be covered in a single rush.
+The task was more difficult than might be expected.

-"Yes, but to descend down 300 meters of a hillside with a steep grade, striding over the thousand obstacles of a felled forest, in the night, up to your head in branches, the heavy, unstable burden on your back, the restricted legs exposed to the unknown, threatened by death which operates like clockwork."
+"...[T]o descend down 300 meters of a hillside with a steep grade, striding over the thousand obstacles made by a felled forest, in the night, up to your head in branches, the heavy, awkward burden on your back, the restricted legs exposed to the unknown, threatened by death operating like clockwork."

-On another occasion, Jubert lead a resupply party along the same road, passing la Folie, the town of Bras (which was under bombardment) and its ravaged cemetery, where the graves had been torn open and the human remains inside exposed.
-Passing Côte du Poivre ["Pepper Hill"] on their left, they followed the progress of the German bombardment on the hill.
-Suddenly, they came upon of dead bodies and one of the men shouted out: "Boches!"
+Jubert outlined his route on a separate occassion, where he lead a resupply party along the Brad-Douaumont Road, passing la Folie and the village of Bras (which was under bombardment) and its ravaged cemetery, where the graves had been torn open and the human remains inside exposed.
+Passing Côte du Poivre ("Pepper Hill") on their left, they followed the progress of the German bombardment on the hill.
+Suddenly, they came upon some dead bodies and one of the men shouted out: "Boches!"

 "There they are, a dozen lined up by our feet, motionless, stiffened into an eternal position of attention.
-I have to work hard to keep my men from snatching off button.
+I have to work hard to keep my men from snatching off buttons.

 'We'd like to make you a nice ring out of them, lieutenant.' "

-Suddenly spotting their party, the Germans began to fire shrapnel shells down on them, so the group hurries on and moves out of the German's view.
-Making their way along the road, a group of dark forms begins to take shape.
-As they approach closer, their straining eyes make out a sad scene:
+Spotting their fatigue party, the Germans suddenly began to fire shrapnel shells down upon them, forcing the group to hurry along and move out of the enemy's view.
+Continuing along the road, they begin to make out a group of dark forms ahead of them.
+As they approach closer, a sad scene presents itself:

 "On the road, two vehicles with their slaughtered horses.
-All around them, with ration sacks lying next to them, eight bodies: the fatigue men from a different company struck down in the course of their chore.
-Among those inert masses, two things are moving.
+Surrounding them, with ration sacks lying beside them, eight bodies: the fatigue men from a different company struck down in the course of their chore.
+Among those inert masses, only two things move.
 One is crawling off the road toward the ditch, crying.
 It's a wounded man with his legs broken, the only one of the group spared from death.
 And in the other direction, a small keg of wine rolls slowly down the road, coming to rest against a body."

-On March 15, Jubert's company leaves Froid-Terre Hill and is sent up to the regiment's first line positions.
-While at Froid-Terre they had suffered daily casualties from the shelling.
-The men were eager to go up to the first lines.
+On March 15, Jubert's company leaves Côte Froide-Terre and is sent up to the regiment's first line positions.
+While at Froide-Terre they had suffered casualties daily from the shelling.
+The men were eager to go up to the first line.
 In their opinion, being in the reserve lines was worse since they were generally under bombardment from heavier caliber shells.
-Because the enemy's own first lines were close to the French ones, their artillery generally used lighter caliber shells against these positions.
+Because the enemy's own first line was close to the French one, their artillery generally used lighter caliber shells against these positions.
 While the threat of being attacked by the enemy infantry was greater in the first line, the men were more concerned about the shelling, and rightly so.
 At any rate, Jubert reasoned that: "A man's health was no longer a question of shells.
 It depended on his vigilance: a little in his heart and a lot in his eyes."
-Fortunately for the 151st, the main thrust of the German attacks had shifted to the left bank at this time.
+Fortunately for the 151st, the main thrust of the German attacks had now shifted to the Left Bank.

 Jubert's company moved halfway up the slope of the Haudraumont Heights, the flank of which was exposed to the enemy's view.

 "Here, no one passes during the day; death stops all movement.
 At night, it strikes at whim, any time it wishes.
-The slightest snapping of a twig under our feet freezes us for a long moment in anguish.
+The slightest snapping of a twig under our feet freezes us for a long, agonizing moment.
 A flare in the sky!
 The entire length of this serpent of men freezes motionless."

 The position given to the 151st to hold was a bad one.
 The trenches were dug hastily, in spite of all tactical thought, on the exposed flank of a hill open to enfilading fire from above.
 It was isolated from the rest of surrounding trench system by 150 meters of open ground.
-No liaison was possible during the day and at night, it was difficult at best.
-There was the threat of enemy attack whose own positions were very close by.
-The trenches were very shallow (no more than a meter in depth) and to pass through safely, the men had to bend over.
+No liaison was possible during the day and at night it was difficult at best.
+There was the constant threat of enemy attack; the German first line was only 50 meters distant.
+The trenches were very shallow -- no more than a meter in depth -- and to pass through safely, the men had to bend over.
 In certain sections, it was necessary to crawl.

 The only shelters that existed were small niches scraped into the walls of the trench, which also served to undermine the walls and make them more prone to collapse under a shell blast.
 During the day, the men kept themselves hidden to avoid drawing enemy fire.
 All work and movement had to be done at night.
-The officers reminded their men of the lesson they had learned while at Froid-Terre: "Only work will save you from death."
-So the men set about trying to deepen and strengthen their positions when they could.
-The officers had to make the best of the only command post in the area, which was woefully inadequate as is evident from Jubert's description:
+The officers reminded their men of the tough lesson they had learned at Froide-Terre: "Only work will save you from death."
+So the men set about trying to deepen and strengthen their positions as best they could.
+The officers had to make do with the only command post in the area, which was woefully inadequate:

 "I lift up the four tent-canvases that hide the light inside from enemy view.
-A warm odor, a yellow light, filled with dust...I get a glimpse of bare, rigid, strained necks, torsos, ankles and thighs, and raised toward me as though in the grips of an agonizing hatred, white faces with bloody bandages, whose motuhs twist and convulse in a monochord moan...Everything is kept here.
-The communication post, the officers' quarters, the quarters of the men of this section, the liaison's shelter, the telephone post, the material depot, the supplies room, the munitions shelter...and this is also the morgue and the first-aid post, since we can only carry out the wounded at night."
+A warm odor, a yellow light, filled with dust...I get a glimpse of bare, stiffened, strained necks, torsos, ankles and thighs.
+Raised toward me as though in the grips of an agonizing hatred, blanched faces with bloody bandages, whose mouths twist and convulse in a monochord moan...Everything is maintained here.
+The communication post, the officers' quarters, the quarters of the men of this platoon, the liaison's shelter, the telephone post, the material depot, the supplies room, the munitions shelter...and it's also the morgue and the first-aid post, since we can only carry out the wounded at night."

-Colonel Moisson's address to Jubert and his men refelcted the grim situation.
+Colonel Moisson's address to Jubert and his men reflected the grim situation.

-" 'You have a mission of sacrifice.
-The post of honor is here, where they wish to attack.
-You'll have losses every day, for they'll harass our positions.
+" 'Your's is a mission of sacrifice.
+The post of honor is here, right where they intend to attack.
+You'll suffer losses every day, for they'll harass our positions.
 On the day that they wish, they will slaughter you down to the last man, and it is your duty to fall.' "

 Shells passed over them without respite.
 Most did not land on their positions directly but on neighboring ones.
 Nevertheless, casualties started to mount throughout the night.
 Just as Jubert's men began toiling away on their shallow trench, a shell exploded level with the parapet, injuring several of them.